 The FCS Test Rig main purpose is to verify and validate the Flight Control System.
 The test rig has been designed to have a flexible platform, capable to quickly integrate all the FCS components and to perform software-in-the-loop and hardware-in-the-loop tests.

-The test rig is composed of:
+The FCS Test Rig is composed of:

 - Flight Control Computer (FCC): to implement control laws and flight management logics.